Numerical analysis of Josephson junction arrays for multi-order quantum voltage steps

 \section{Introduction}

-The development of time-dependent quantum voltages has been ongoing since the end of the last century \cite{hamilton1995josephson, benz1996pulse}.
+The development of quantum voltage standards capable of generating time-dependent voltages has been ongoing since the end of the last century \cite{hamilton1995josephson, benz1996pulse}.
 Currently, after nearly 30 years of extensive research \cite{rufenacht2018impact}, programmable Josephson voltage standards (PJVS) and Josephson Arbitrary Waveform Synthesizers (JAWS) constructed from low temperature superconductors (LTS) for operation at liquid helium temperatures are available commercially and are still being optimized further.
 Although the primary goals of both PJVS (frequency extension \cite{behr2021ac}) and JAWS (both amplitude and frequency extension \cite{flowers2019development, thomas2024vhf}) present significant challenges, there is still potential for technical simplifications.

 All present PJVS implementations use arrays of overdamped Josephson junctions (JJs) segmented in binary, ternary, or mixed sub-arrays, each current-driven either to the zeroth or the first quantum voltage step (positive or negative).
 The use of second-order quantum steps, either for doubling the PJVS full-scale voltage without affecting resolution or for considerably reducing the number of JJs, sub-arrays and bias lines, was proposed a few years ago and experimentally-tested with a conventional binary-divided array \cite{durandetto2018exploiting, durandetto2019non, durandetto2023recent}.
 However, the realization of a PJVS device capable of working simultaneously with maximum step order $n_\mathrm{max}>1$ deserves a dedicated study, in order to determine the best operating and physical parameters (critical current, rf-frequency and rf-power) as well as to understand the possible limitations of such unconventional standards, e.g. dissipated power, rf-power attenuation, JJs parameters uniformity, etc.